-- knowledge of the origin of the source code - confidence that the source code has not been accidentally or maliciously altered

-- verification of the identity of the responsible party for the source code - accountability for the source code - non-repudiation of the source of the source codenon-repudiation of the source of the source code
+- knowledge of the history of the source code - confidence that the source code has not been accidentally or maliciously altered - verification of the identity of the responsible party for the source code - accountability for the source code - non-repudiation of the originator of the source code

-Code Signing identifies to customers the responsible party for the source code and confirms that it has not been modified since the signature was applied.
-Verification of the origin of the source of the software is extremely important since the security and integrity of the receiving systems can be compromised by faulty or malicious code.
+Code signing identifies to customers the responsible party for the source code and confirms that it has not been modified since the signature was applied.
+Verification of the originator of the source code of the software is extremely important since the security and integrity of the receiving systems can be compromised by faulty or malicious code.
 In addition to protecting the security and integrity of the software, code signing provides authentication of the author, originator or distributor of the source code, and protects the brand and the intellectual property of the developer of the software by making applications uniquely identifiable and more difficult to falsify or alter maliciously.